GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-Collision events are stored in a FIFO queue.
+PREVIEW: Collision events are stored in a FIFO queue.
 Calling this method returns the next collision event that was returned.

 ##### Returns

+A gdio.common.objects.Collision object.

 ##### Parameters